TonyHong15/Pizza-Parlour-System/README.md

 # SETUP Instructions
-### Note that hese instructions are for linux based systems and when running on windows, the '3' in pip3 and python3 are to be omitted
+### Note that these instructions are for linux based systems and when running on windows, the '3' in pip3 and python3 are to be omitted
 Install necessary packages by running `pip3 install -r requirements.txt`

 Run the main Flask module by running `python3 PizzaParlour.py`